IqraAhmedMohamud/IqraAhmedMohamud/README.md

 ### Hello there 😄

-- My name is Iqra (E-kra) and I am a senior in Chemical Engineering at the University of Washington 🧪.
+- My name is Iqra (E-kra) and I am a senior at the University of Washington studying Chemical Engineering🧪.

 - My interests include Machine Learning and Computational Science 💻.

-- My skills include Python, HTML, and Java ☕
+- My skills include Python, Machine Learning, HTML, Linux and Java ☕